Saint-Valentin, Quebec

 Saint-Valentin ([sɛ̃ valɑ̃tɛ̃]) is a municipality in southern Quebec, Canada located in the administrative area of the Montérégie.
 The population as of the Canada 2011 Census was 470.

-Named after the Christian hallow Saint Valentine, the community has lately been trying to capitalize on its name as a destination for lovers.
+Named after the Christian hallow Saint Valentine, the community has been trying to capitalize on its name as a destination for lovers since the 1990s.
 A Festival de la Saint-Valentin is held every February, along with a St. Valentine's Day Mass.
 The post office frequently receives letters from around the world to postmark.